 Get creative with filling stuffed tomatoes for breakfast.
 Try a mixture of cooked quinoa, bacon, fresh herbs, and Daiya vegan cheddar cheese!
 Pop that in the oven for a few minutes until everything is warmed through – so easy and yummy!

 56. Dairy-free yogurt and granola

 There are a lot of different dairy-free yogurt brands and flavors made with a variety of different dairy-free milks these days, which is great news.
 You don’t have to go without yogurt if you’re eating dairy-free and can still enjoy it when you want to!
 Look for coconut, almond, cashew, rice, and soy milk based yogurts.

 There are tons of options, so try out a few and decide if it’s something you want in your regular breakfast rotation.
 When it comes to granola for your yogurt, luckily these days there are loads of options in all kinds of flavors.
-Check out your natural food aisle for some gluten-free and dairy-free options.
-A few of my favorite brands are Purely Elizabeth, Bear Naked, and Love Grown.

 You can easily make your own homemade dairy-free yogurt in an Instant Pot or a pressure cooker, along with a yogurt starter and some dairy-free milk.
 Try this recipe for making your own!
 Enjoy this yogurt with fresh fruit mixed in, like berries, bananas, or chopped mango.